Determinants of Health and Health Inequities

 Peter’s asthma – continued

 Dr. Rao notifies the public health department of his concerns over young Peter Sulawesi’s condition and his suspicion of its environmental cause.
-They advise Dr. Rao that the possibility of mould in the apartment is really a matter between Ms. Sulawesi and her landlord or the housing authority, but they do agree to send an inspector to see whether fumes from the dry cleaning business downstairs could be a public health hazard.
+But public health advises Dr. Rao that the possibility of mould in the apartment is really a personal matter between Ms. Sulawesi and her landlord or the local housing authority, but they do agree to send an inspector to see whether fumes from the dry cleaning business downstairs could be a public health hazard.

 Ms. Sulawesi is unlikely to be able to move to a better apartment.
 She lacks the education to qualify for a better paying job and afford the higher rent.
-The depressed local economy means that the landlord is unlikely to spend money on renovations.
+And the depressed local economy makes the landlord unlikely to spend money on renovations.

-In general, public health is mandated to focus on the physical environment, including chemical or biological exposures that may exacerbate Peter’s condition.
+In general, public health is mandated to focus on the broader physical environment, including chemical or biological exposures that may exacerbate Peter’s condition.
 This seems ineffectual in this case.
-The population health perspective views Peter’s asthma as an example of a broader pattern of remediable health inequalities between social groups.
+The population health perspective views Peter’s asthma as an example of a much wider pattern of remediable health inequalities between social groups.
 Might this offer a route to improvement?

 Health Inequalities

 In every society there are variations in health, whether between individuals, groups of people, regions or between countries.9 Indeed, most diseases and health states occur in predictable patterns.
-As an illustration, Figure 2.1 shows life expectancy in Canada plotted by sex and income.10, 11 The data were taken from a study of 2,734,800 Canadians who were followed for 15 years after the 1991 census.
-Deaths during that time were linked back to the income information recorded on the 1991 census.
+To illustrate, Figure 2.1 shows life expectancy in Canada plotted by sex and income.10, 11 The data were taken from a study of 2,734,800 Canadians who were followed for 15 years after the 1991 census.
+Deaths during that time were linked back to income information recorded on the 1991 census.
 Income was adjusted according to the size of the family that depended on it, to give a better indicator of income adequacy.
-The result is shown grouped into five categories or quintiles of income, running from poor (coded as 1) to rich (coded as 5).
+The result is shown grouped into five categories (or quintiles) of income, running from poor (coded as 1) to rich (coded as 5).
 The vertical bars show the years of life remaining, on average, to a 25-year-old person in each sex and income category.

-This chart shows life expectancy, but rates of disability and ill-health also rise as socioeconomic status declines: poorer people experience the double deficit of a shorter life and a less healthy one.
+This chart shows life expectancy, but rates of ill-health and disability also rise in a gradient as socioeconomic status declines, so poorer people experience the double deficit of a shorter life and a less healthy one.
 Such patterns are attributed to “social determinants” of health, defined as “the circumstances in which people are born, grow up, live, work and age.”12 Health gradients also occur across levels of education, occupation and residential area, all of which reflect socio-economic status as a social determinant of health.
-But note that the word “determinant” is not intended to imply inevitability or determinism; it comes from the Latin de termine, or “from the end” (i.e., the origin) of a chain of causal influences.
+But note that the word “determinant” is not intended to imply inevitability or determinism; it comes from the Latin de termine, or “from the far end” (i.e., the origin) of a chain of causal influences.

 Systematic variations such as those in Figure 2.1 should in principle be correctable: if richer people can live longer, there seems no inherent reason why poorer people could not live equally as long.
-A disadvantage that is correctable or could have been avoided is termed a HEALTH INEQUITY, carrying the idea of unfairness and moral unacceptability.
-Accordingly, the reduction of social inequities in health has become a central goal of population health policy.12 “Reducing health inequities is an ethical imperative.
-Social injustice is killing people on a grand scale… The conditions in which people live and die are shaped by political, social, and economic forces.”12 A leading example of health inequity in Canada is the health of Indigenous peoples, as shown in the box.11
+A disadvantage that is correctable or could have been avoided is termed a HEALTH INEQUITY, carrying the implication of unfairness and moral unacceptability.
+“Reducing health inequities is an ethical imperative.
+Social injustice is killing people on a grand scale… The conditions in which people live and die are shaped by political, social, and economic forces.”12 A leading example of health inequity in Canada is the health of Indigenous peoples, as shown in the Nerd’s Corner box, below.11

 Health inequities among Indigenous peoples in Canada

 Most health indicators for the Indigenous peoples of Canada have shown clear improvements over the past 20 years, and yet they lag behind equivalent statistics for the population as a whole.
-Here are some highlights (percentages have been rounded):
+A description of the challenges in assembling data on Indigenous health is given by a Statistics Canada report.14 Here are some highlights (percentages have been rounded):

-- Life expectancy at birth has improved among First Nations populations.
+• Life expectancy at birth has improved among First Nations populations.
 In 2000, it rose to 68.9 years for males and 76.6 years for females, an increase of 13% since 1980.
-A projection to 2017 anticipates 73 years for males and 78 for females, but this is still about 6 years shorter than the Canadian average for men and 5 years shorter for women.14
+A projection to 2017 anticipates 73 years for males and 78 for females, but this is still about 6 years shorter than the Canadian average for men and 5 years shorter for women.15

 Health inequities derive ultimately from many historical and social determinants.
 But social inequities per se can also play a causal role.
-For example, power inequities between the genders in some African countries exacerbate the risk of HIV infections among women because they are prevented from using protection or are forced into prostitution.
+For example, a power imbalance between the genders in some African countries exacerbates the risk of HIV infections among women who are prevented from using protection or are forced into prostitution.
 Or, a person’s mental health may suffer because they perceive the unfairness of continued social exclusion.
-The following sections will review some of the main social determinants of health, and then review analyses of how these interact to damage health.
+The following sections review some of the main social determinants of health, and then describe how these interact to damage health.

 The Major Social Determinants of Health